HelvijsGulans/GigKit-Mobile/README.md

 ## Project Status

-GigKit is currently available on Android and is designed as a local-first application for managing gig-related information on-device.

-The Android version is actively developed, with iOS support planned for a future release.
-The codebase also contains an experimental cloud synchronization layer intended to support future multi-device and collaborative features.
+GigKit is currently available on Android and is actively maintained. iOS support is planned for a future release.